-1. Academic Preparation:

-- a.
-Holds the earned doctorate or equivalent terminal degree, or - b.
-Is in the final stages of a doctoral dissertation or terminal degree project. - 2.
-Experience: Part-time teaching experience or related professional/work experience is required.
+- 1. Academic Preparation: - a.
+Holds an earned doctorate or equivalent terminal degree, or - b.
+Is in the final stages of a doctoral dissertation or terminal degree project.

+2. Experience: Part-time teaching experience or related professional/work experience is required.

-In addition, to be promoted to Assistant Professor, the faculty member must meet the following requirements:
+As an Assistant Professor, the faculty member must meet the following requirements:

-- 1. Teaching: Show continuing progress in teaching proficiency by expanding knowledge in the teaching specialty and developing the expertise needed to teach graduate as well as undergraduate courses.
+a.
+Teaching: Show continuing progress in teaching proficiency by expanding knowledge in the teaching specialty and developing the expertise needed to teach graduate as well as undergraduate courses.
 Participate in professional development activities aimed at making one a better teacher or at enhancing one's expertise in a teaching subject area.
 Understand University and college degree requirements and other matters related to academic advisement as well as requirements for graduate study and professional entry into the field.
-Actively participate in academic advisement and career counseling. - 2.
-Service: Participate in service to the college and University through committees, councils, and special projects.
-May also participate and lead in professional and community service insofar as the activities relate to the candidate's discipline and/or serves the University's mission. - 3.
+Actively participate in academic advisement and career counseling. b.
+Service: Participate in service to the department, college, and University through committees, councils, and special projects.
+May also participate and lead in professional and community service insofar as the activities relate to the candidate's discipline and/or serves the University's mission.

+c.
 Scholarship: Continue to advance in scholarly or creative activity beyond instructional assignments.
-Areas of accomplishment are appropriate to the academic discipline.
+Areas of accomplishment should be appropriate to the academic discipline.
+Applying for grants to support research is a critical expectation in most academic disciplines.